-You may vote at the Annual Meeting if you were a holder of shares of Concentrix Corporation common stock, par value \$0.0001 per share ("Common Stock"), as of the close of business on January 25, 2023 (the "record date").
-As of the record date, 52,069,044 shares of Common Stock were outstanding.
-Each share of Common Stock is entitled to one vote on each matter presented for action at the Annual Meeting.
+You may vote at the Annual Meeting if you were a holder of shares of Concentrix Corporation common stock, par value \$0.0001 per share ("Common Stock"), as of the close of business on January 26, 2024 (the "record date").
+As of the record date, 66,303,494 shares of Common Stock were outstanding.
+Excluding 79,561 shares of restricted Common Stock that were issued in connection with the Webhelp combination for which holders have waived their right to vote on any matter submitted to the holders of Common Stock, 66,223,933 shares of Common Stock are eligible to vote at the Annual Meeting.
+Each such share of Common Stock is entitled to one vote on each matter presented for action at the Annual Meeting.